NEMSLinux/nems-docs/apps/nems-tv.rst

 Introduction
 ------------

-NEMS TV Dashboard provides a tactical overview designed specifically for TV display.
-Ideal for use on a status monitor in your server room, NEMS TV Dashboard will report all unacknowledged host and service alerts as they occur.
+NEMS TV Dashboard provides a tactical display specifically designed for single-screen TV display where a keyboard/mouse are not used.
+Ideal as a status monitor in your server room, NEMS
+TV Dashboard will report all unacknowledged host and service alerts as they occur.